 Annie Craig: When my husband Andrew and I came to Niseko for our honeymoon, we felt a deep connection and did not want to leave.
 At that time, Andrew was running the Thailand operations for the company.
 In 2018, Elite Havens acquired Niseko Boutiques and Niseko Gourmet, and Andrew was offered the position of Country Manager in Japan.
 Needless to say, we did not think twice.

-AC: The core of our business is arranging for Private Dining Experiences.
-We have five Japanese chefs, one western chef and one specialty Thai chef.
+Annie Craig: The core of our business is arranging for Private Dining Experiences.
+We have five Japanese chefs, one western chef and one speciality Thai chef.

 Guests who come to Japan seek varied experiences.
 Food is a large part of that journey and we offer them indulgent dining options within the comfort of their own chalet.
 Imagine a scenario where a master chef comes with all necessary equipment and ingredients, lovingly preparing food to suit your preferences, in your own kitchen.
 This is the epitome of gastronomic luxury.

 Annie Craig: We are very picky when it comes to our chefs and only work with the very best.
 Our chefs have been part of the local Hokkaido food scene for decades.
 It’s not only us who choose them, they too choose us, for the unique offering we bring to the table, showcasing their individual skills.